Investigating Adding and Appending to Lists¶

 - [2] & [11]:

-mutates the lists.
-So, even though there is noreturn
+appendmutates the lists.
+So, even though there is noreturnstatement inprocfunction, we could still see the mutation onlist1.- [5] & [14]:

-can only add one object to the list.
-It cannot concatenate two lists.+
+appendcan only add one object to the list.
+It cannot concatenate two lists.+can concatenate two lists.

 Example 2.
 Difference 2: append